Erik Karlsson Game Preview: Penguins vs. Islanders

 Karlsson Season Stats Insights

-- Karlsson has an assist in 12 of 32 games this season, with multiple assists on four occasions.
+- Karlsson has an assist in 13 of 34 games played this season, including multiple assists four times.

-- The implied probability is 65.4% that Karlsson hits the over on his points over/under based on the odds.
+- The implied probability that Karlsson hits the over on his points prop total is 64.5%, based on the odds.

 Sign up for Underdog fantasy today.